Skip to Content Facebook Feature Image

 Police said the shooting occurred around 18:40 local time, when a celebration for Hanukkah, the Jewish Festival of Lights, was being held at the beach.

-"What we saw was people running away, shooting from far away.
+"Basically what we saw was people running away, shooting from far away.
 We had to run, but we wanted to know what happened, really.
 But everyone was screaming.
-Everything was so messed up, so it's scary," an eyewitness said.
+Everything was so messed up.
+And yeah, basically, that's so scary, everyone getting inside the restaurants.
+It's been so horrible, so stressful," an eyewitness said.

 According to local media reports, shortly after the shooting, officers at the scene located a vehicle near the beach believed to contain several improvised explosive devices, which were removed by bomb squad specialists.